 - Romans 8:35-39

-Jesus said, "blessed are those who mourn for they shall be comforted."
-My question is, comforted by who?
-Comforted by God.
-Let's read it again: "blessed are those who mourn for they shall be comforted by God."
+Jesus said, "blessed are those who mourn for they shall be comforted" (Matthew 5:4).
+My question is, comforted by whom?
+Answer, comforted by God.

 You have seen it, for You have beheld mischief and vexation to take it into

 You have been the helper of the orphan.

 - Psalm 10:14